London Underground

 The early tube lines, originally owned by several private companies, were brought together under the Underground brand in the early 20th century, and eventually merged along with the sub-surface lines and bus services in 1933 to form London Transport under the control of the London Passenger Transport Board (LPTB).
 The current operator, London Underground Limited (LUL), is a wholly owned subsidiary of Transport for London (TfL), the statutory corporation responsible for the transport network in London.
 As of 2015, 92% of operational expenditure is covered by passenger fares.
 The Travelcard ticket was introduced in 1983 and Oyster card, a contactless ticketing system, in 2003.
 Contactless bank card payments were introduced in 2014, the first such use on a public transport system.

 The LPTB commissioned many new station buildings, posters and public artworks in a modernist style.
-The schematic Tube map, designed by Harry Beck in 1931, was voted a national design icon in 2006 and now includes other transport systems besides the Underground, such as the Docklands Light Railway, London Overground, Thameslink, the Elizabeth line, and Tramlink.
+The schematic Tube map, designed by Harry Beck in 1931, was voted a national design icon in 2006 and now includes other transport systems besides the Underground, such as the DLR, London Overground, Thameslink, the Elizabeth line, and Tramlink.
 Other famous London Underground branding includes the roundel and the Johnston typeface, created by Edward Johnston in 1916.